 There are two common methods for wine cellar insulation and vapor barriers.
 Spray foam or 6 mil vapor barrier and fiberglass batts.
 Spray foam is normally more expensive, but it will prevent the possibility of a puncture mark in your vapor barrier (as a 6 mil vapor barrier is not necessary when using spray foam) caused by someone inserting screws, running wire, plumbing, etc. into or through the wall from outside the wine cellar.
-With nonshrinking closed cell spray foam the screw will not compromise the enclosure and the foam will expand to fill all the crevices to ensure a tight seal.
-We do not recommend any specific brand over another, but Comfort Foam is one brand that will work for this application.
-Ensure there are no air gaps between the insulation and drywall for either method.
+With non-shrinking closed cell spray foam the screw will not compromise the enclosure and the foam will expand to fill all the crevices to ensure a tight seal.